Skip to main content

 Starting a 2nd career as a designer

-This past April marked the 5-year anniversary of becoming a Maria Killam True Color Expert and the launching of my second career.
-Prior to registering for Maria’s Specify Colour with Confidence workshop, I had a conversation with a former psychologist colleague, during which I bemoaned feeling like an “imposter” in my new profession (a feeling so common when starting a new career that it’s been given a name, “Imposter Syndrome”).
+This past April marked the 8-year anniversary of becoming a Maria Killam True Color Expert and the launching of my second career.
+Prior to registering for Maria’s True Colour Expert workshop, I had a conversation with a former psychologist colleague, during which I bemoaned feeling like an “imposter” in my new profession (a feeling so common when starting a new career that it’s been given a name, “Imposter Syndrome”).

 My friend replied, “Of course you feel that way.
 You’re still starting off.
 Why don’t you get some additional training to boost your confidence?”

 Enter Maria’s course, which gave me the confidence to strike out on my own.
-Five years and dozens of projects later, I am no longer a novice but I still credit Maria’s training as one of the keys to my success as a designer.
+Quite a few years and many dozens of projects later, I am no longer a novice but I still credit Maria’s training as one of the keys to my success as a designer.

 Magazine-worthy design